Master of Library & Information Science

 Things to know…

-- Online & Onsite: Our flexible program options include both online & onsite degree completion (with no residency requirement).
-Our online program is on of the longest running online MLIS programs in the nation.
+Online & Onsite: Our flexible program options include both online & onsite degree completion (with no residency requirement).
+Our online program is one of the longest running online MLIS programs in the nation.

 Explore our MLIS Degree Options: